spences10/scottspence.com/posts/2019/09/01/why-is-anything-intimidating/index.md

 One friend in particular Danielle Ormshaw asked why is going to the gym so intimidating?

-Why is exercise so intimidating.
-Can you blog on that?
+"Why is exercise so intimidating.
+Can you blog on that?"
 Is what Danielle asked, if you have seen me recently you'd know I'm not the best person to be giving out advice about going to the gym.